statamic/docs/content/collections/docs/protecting-content.md

 {{ /protect:password_form }}
 ```

-The `protect:password_form` tag is going to wrap everything between the tags in an HTML form tag that’s pointing to the appropriate place.
+The `protect:password_form` tag is going to wrap everything between the tags in an HTML form tag pointing to the appropriate place.

 The HTML of the form itself is up to you.
-The only requirement is that the password input name is `password`.
-Other than that, you can do anything you want.
+The only requirement is to name the password input `password`.
+You can do anything else you want.

 #### Custom Form URL